-- Due to the moderately strong currents associated with this biotope, suspension feeders are the dominant trophic group, indicating the importance of a planktonic input to the benthic community.
-Suspension feeders frequently associated with this biotope represent four phyla: the sponges Halichondria panicea and Hymeniacidon perleve, ascidians such as Ascidiella aspersa, molluscs including the slipper limpet Crepidula fornicata and common mussel Mytilus edulis and crustaceans such as barnacle Elminius modestus. - The sand mason Lanice conchilega (a polychaete worm) is primarily a deposit feeder, feeding preferentially on detritus.
-However, when Lanice conchilega occurs in high densities, competition at the sediment surface forces it to suspension feed (Buhr & Winter, 1977). - The common periwinkle Littorina littorea is a herbivore and commonly feeds on fine brown, green and red algae.
-The chiton Lepidochitona cinerea also grazes on algae and micro organisms. - The common shore crab Carcinus maenas is the largest mobile predator frequently associated with this biotope and is likely to move between the boulders and pebbles feeding primarily on small molluscs, especially Littorina sp. and Mytilus edulis, annelids and other crustacea.
-It is a true omnivore and will also consume algal material. - Autotrophs in the biotope are varied and include representatives from the brown, green and red algal groups such as Fucus serratus, Bryopsis plumosa and Chondrus crispus respectively.
-The algae themselves may provide substratum for epiphytes including hydroids, sponges and ascidians.
-In addition, clumps of algae are likely to provide refuge for smaller crabs and periwinkles which may otherwise be washed away by the strong water flow. - Due to the eulittoral position of this biotope, the associated fauna are likely to experience some predation from birds, when exposed at low tide and shallow water fish at high tides.
+- Due to the moderately strong to very strong currents associated with this biotope, suspension feeders are the dominant trophic group, indicating the importance of a planktonic input to the benthic community.
+Suspension feeders frequently associated with this biotope include the sponges Halichondria panicea and Hymeniacidon perleve, ascidians such as Ascidiella scabra and Dendrodoa grossularia, hydroids including Dynamena pumila, bryozoans, spirorbid and serpulid worms, and barnacles. - Herbivores include the common periwinkle Littorina littorea, the grey top shell Steromphala cineraria and common limpet Patella vulgata.
+The common periwinkle grazes on microorganisms and fine green algae including Ulva sp., apparently rejecting the brown seaweed Ascophyllum nodosum (Fish & Fish, 1996).
+The common limpet can graze on tough plants including Fucus sp. and encrusting red algae whereas the grey top shell is unable to consume the tough cell walls and feeds mainly on detritus and microalgae (Fish & Fish, 1996).
+Grazing by Patella vulgata can be an important structuring feature on rocky shores and it is often considered to be a keystone species on north-east Atlantic rocky shores.
+Reductions in limpet density have been observed to have a significant impact on rocky shore community composition, particularly of fucoid algae and barnacles (Hawkins & Hartnol, 1985; Raffaelli & Hawkins, 1999). - The common shore crab Carcinus maenas is the largest mobile predator frequently associated with this biotope and is likely to move between the boulders and pebbles feeding primarily on small molluscs, especially Littorina sp. and Mytilus edulis, annelids and other crustacea.
+It is a true omnivore and will also consume algal material.
+The predatory mollusc Nucella lapillus, the dog whelk, is also frequently associated with this biotope and feeds primarily on the common mussel Mytilus edulis and acorn barnacles (Fish & Fish, 1996) such as Semibalanus balanoides which may also be found. - Autotrophs in the biotope are varied and include representatives from the brown, green and red algal groups such as Fucus serratus, Cladophora rupestris and Mastocarpus stellatus respectively.
+The algae themselves, especially the Fucus serratus canopy, may provide substratum for epiphytes including hydroids, sponges and ascidians.
+The distribution of epifauna into different areas on the Fucus serratus is such that competition for space is likely to be reduced.
+On heavily encrusted Fucus serratus fronds tunicates and sponges are largely basally located, most bryozoans, hydroids and spirorbids occur further out on the central parts of the plants whilst Electra is predominantly found distally (Seed, 1985).
+In addition, clumps of algae are likely to provide refuge for smaller crabs and periwinkles which may otherwise be washed away by the strong currents. - Due to the eulittoral position of this biotope, the associated fauna are likely to experience some predation from larger predators, namely birds, when exposed at low tide and shallow water fish at high tides.